liuzhuotao/liuzhuotao.github.io/content/en/pi/zhuotaoliu.md

 </div>
 email: zhuotaoliu [at] tsinghua.edu.cn, zhuotaoliu [at] gmail.com

+- PI for projects of multiple NSFC projects and other national research programs
 - Former Technical Lead @ Google’s NetInfra (Network Infrastructure) and GGN (Google Global Networking) team
-- Two-time "Feats of Engineering" award at Google for Datacenter Networking
+- Two-time "Feats of Engineering" Awards at Google for Datacenter Networking
 - Ph.D. from University of Illinois at Urbana-Champaign (UIUC), 2017
 - Chiang Chen Overseas Graduate Fellowship from 2013 to 2015
 - B.S. from Shanghai Jiao Tong University (SJTU), 2012